bigeyex/scraper-idealist/README.md

 scraper-idealist
 ================

-scrap NGO information from idealist
+Scrape NGO information from idealist
+NOTICE: It only scrape NGO within United States.

 #Usage: